A sharper energy method for the localization of the support to some stationary Schr{\"o}dinger equations with a singular nonlinearity: From suitable local inequalities to the vanishing of the involved complex functions on some small ball

 \section{From suitable local inequalities to the vanishing of the involved complex functions on some small ball}

-In this section, we establish some results improving the presentation of some energy methods of Antontsev, D\'iaz and Shmarev~\cite{MR2002i:35001} which allow to prove localization properties of solutions of a general class of nonlinear partial differential equations (Sections~\ref{app}, \ref{fr} below and Bégout and D\'iaz~\cite{Beg-Di3}).
+In this section, we establish some results improving the presentation of some energy methods of Antontsev, D\'iaz and Shmarev~\cite{MR2002i:35001} which allow to prove localization properties of solutions of a general class of nonlinear partial differential equations (Section~\ref{app}, Remark~\ref{rmkfinal} below and Bégout and D\'iaz~\cite{MR3193996}).
+In contrast to the presentation in Bégout and D\'iaz~\cite{MR2876246} (see e.g. Theorem~1.1), the following statement does not need any information on the second order equation but it will merely use a suitable balance between the total local energy (diffusion + absorption local energies) and the local boundary flux.
+This will be crucial for the applicability of the method to cases for which the techniques of Bégout and D\'iaz~\cite{MR2214595,MR2876246} can not be applied.

 \begin{thm} Assume $0<m<1$ and let $N\in\N.$ Then there exists $C=C(N,m)$ satisfying the following property$:$ let $x_0\in\R^N,$ $\rho_0>0$ and $u\in H^1_\loc\big(B(x_0,\rho_0)\big).$ If there exist $L>0$ and $M>0$ such that for almost every $\rho\in(0,\rho_0),$